 he term “slipped disc” is used interchangeably with “herniated disc”.
 In both cases, the soft inside of the disc, known as the nucleus pulposus slips or herniates through its tough, encasing rind, known as the annulus fibrosis.
 Once the disc material has shifted past the annulus, it can then cause a pinched nerve, leading to radiculopathy, or distant pain wherever that nerve travels.

-NJSG Uses A Conservative Approach To Treat Slipped Disc Throughout New Jersey
+NJSG Uses A Conservative Approach To Treating Slipped Disc Throughout New Jersey

-In order to treat a slipped disc, doctors at North Jersey Spine Group (NJSG) use a practical approach, as they understand the condition rarely requires surgery and typically heals within 3 to 6 weeks.
-Through individualized attention, the award-winning spine team of board-certified neurosurgeons who are also spine surgeons, physiatrists, pain management, and physical therapists collaboratively treat each patient uniquely.
-With facilities spanning Bergen County to Sussex County including towns of Clifton, Fair Lawn, and Ridgewood, NJ, patients are encouraged to contact North Jersey Spine Group today.
+In order to treat a slipped disc, doctors at North Jersey Spine Group (NJSG) use a practical approach, as they understand the condition rarely requires surgery and typically heals within three to six weeks.
+Through individualized attention, the award-winning spine team of board-certified neurosurgeons who are also spine surgeons, physiatrists, pain management physicians, and physical therapists collaboratively treat each patient uniquely.
+With facilities spanning Bergen County to Hudson County including towns of Clifton, Fair Lawn, and Ridgewood, NJ, patients are encouraged to contact North Jersey Spine Group today.

 Slipped discs occur due to the aging process.
 Discs can deteriorate over time due to excessive activity such as bending, flexing, or trauma.